Dreambound

 To become a Diagnostic Medical Sonographer in Florida, follow these steps:

-1. Complete an Accredited Program: Earn a degree or certificate in Diagnostic Medical Sonography.
+1. Look for Accredited Sonography Programs and complete one: Earn a degree or certificate in Diagnostic Medical Sonography.
 These programs typically take years and combine classroom learning with hands-on clinical experience.

 2. Get Certified: Obtain the Registered Diagnostic Medical Sonographer (RDMS) credential through the American Registry for Diagnostic Medical Sonography (ARDMS).
 Although Florida doesn’t require certification, many employers prefer certified candidates.